JessicaValdes0032/ThreatWindsDoc/auth/keypair/README.md

 > **Code 404 - Not found**

-The HTTP status code 404, also known as a "Not Found" error occurs when the requested resource, in this case the email, cannot be found.
+The HTTP status code 404, also known as a "Not Found" error occurs when the requested resource, in this case the KeyPair, cannot be found.

-There are several reasons why this may occur, such as the email not existing in the system or this has expired.
+There are several reasons why this may occur, such as the KeyPair not existing in the system or this has expired.
 It's important to double-check the authorization header.

 For example: